I cringe for my bank account’s sake each time the holidays swing around.

 I reached out to see if the benefits were too good to be true and received a generic response from its careers email.
 For now, I’ll assume the listing is accurate.

-For more seasonal jobs, check out last month’s post: 9 Companies Now Hiring Seasonal Workers — Including Work-From-Home Jobs.
+For more seasonal jobs, check out our August post: 9 Companies Now Hiring Seasonal Workers — Including Work-From-Home Jobs.
 You can also follow our Facebook Jobs page and stay up-to-date with the latest listings!

-Your Turn: Have you snagged a sweet seasonal job with employee discounts?
+Your Turn: Have you snagged a sweet seasonal job with employee discounts yet?

 Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
 After recently completing graduate school, she focuses on saving money — and surviving the move back in with her parents.
 If she had the time, she’d totally snag a job at Lush.